 Therefore, the fight between Danny and Chin-Kee is a recreate of Monkey King's experience.
 Similar to Jin, Monkey King makes use of his ability to transform into anything but a monkey and beat up whoever insists he is a monkey, but this attempt fails after being defeated by Tze-Yo-Tzuh which indicates transforming into another person and denying one's identity cannot make an individual be accepted as the idealized identity that one insists.
 This ending indicates Jin Wang may also learn from Monkey King and live in peace with his dual identities and integrated them.
+[Don’t just summarize the end result in this comparison.]

 In the novel, Jin is not the only one who is able to transform.
 Comparing to Optimus Prime's transformation, Jin Wang's superficial understanding of the concept of "transform" is a reason for pain during his assimilated identity formation.
 When Jin first met the herbalist's wife, he expressed that he is dreamed of growing up to be a transformer (Yang, 27).
 He shows the Optimus Prime can be transformed between a truck and a robot (Yang, 28).
 At that time, Jin didn't realize the transform of Optimus Prime is not what he exactly he thought.
 For Optimus Prime, he can transform between a robot or a truck, but he is not simply just a truck or a robot.
 Instead, he is the integration of these two identities and that is what makes him an Optimus Prime rather than a normal truck or robot, just like the saying goes, "more than meet the eye" (Yang, 28).
-By contrast, Jin treats the "transformation" more like a total rebuild.
+[Great] By contrast, Jin treats the "transformation" more like a total rebuild.
 The herbalist's wife has already given him the hint and warning of transformation, "It's easy to become anything you wish…… so long as you're willing to forfeit your soul" (Yang, 29).
 Therefore, when Jin transformed into Danny, he left her warning behind.
+[OK – so outline this contrast a bit further.
+His transformation into Danny is “only what meets the eye”?]
 Psychologist John W. Berry has pointed out that, secure and positive bicultural identity is beneficial for psychological well-being (2006).
 By comparison, Jin's previous understanding toward transformations falls into a false dichotomy, he downplays his Chinese identity and set it on the opposite of his American identity.
-This understanding and his separation of the bicultural identity doesn't change others view on him, so that transforming into Danny cannot thoroughly solve the struggle when facing with two identities, and results in pain after the transformation.
+[Yes, good point] This understanding and his separation of the bicultural identity doesn't change others view on him, so that transforming into Danny cannot thoroughly solve the struggle when facing with two identities, and results in pain after the transformation.
+[OK]

 In conclusion, Gene Luen Yang's American Born Chinese uses three entwined storylines to trace the process of Jin Wang's ethnic identity formation and adolescent development.
 Through the form of a graphic novel, Yang uses visible "transform" to amplify Jin's subtle psychological change during this uneasy process.
 In this novel, the author depicts Jin Wang transforming into Danny and back into Jin again at the end.
 These two transformations describe Jin forms assimilate identity at first and learn to combine both his Chinese and American identity and forms a multicultural identity that is beneficial for psychological well-being.
 American Born Chinese reveals the ethnic identity problem Jin Wang met, but more importantly, it implies "How to understand our identity?" is not an easy question many Chinese American adolescents may meet.
 It is a complicated question since it concerns individual, family, society, and historical factors worth concerning in present-day society.

-Works Cited
+Works Cited [not bad]